 - a third off single bus fares across Scotland

 - a Scottish Youth Rail Card, which means you get a third off most train fares.
-The subway in Glasgow is not included and the rail card only lasts for a year but you can reapply after 12 months
+The subway in Glasgow is not included and the rail card only lasts for a year, but you can reapply after 12 months

-More information about concessions for ferry travel on the Transport Scotland website.
+You can find more information about concessions for ferry travel on the Transport Scotland website.

 Air fare discount for students